 What do you get when you combine two snarky, witty, acerbic one-time-lovers-turned-friends?
 You get the BFF duo that is Stevie and David.
 Should we call them Stevid?
 Or maybe Davevie?
 Nah, let’s just call them perfection.

 6. The snark is strong with this one.

 And through it all, there’s no shortage of witty comebacks and snarky clapbacks.

-The show airs on POP TV, and is expected to be released on Netflix this fall — which can’t come soon enough.
-In the meantime, you can enjoy (and re-enjoy) the three seasons on Netflix, and if you don’t get POP TV, you might seriously want to consider making friends with someone who does.
+The show airs on POP TV, and was released on Netflix in October 2018, so you can enjoy (and re-enjoy) all four seasons.
+And if you don’t get POP TV, you might seriously want to consider making friends with someone who does.